日本語

 This table records upper bounds obtained from witnesses checked by the mechanisms named in the column headers.

-whereas NE means that no evaluation is recorded for that row.
-Neither label should be read as an
+In the Cycle-8 ETS UB column, NF means that the recorded evaluation produced no CSS witness, whereas NE means that no evaluation is recorded for that row.
+Neither label should be read as an exhaustive proof of nonexistence.

 In our npj Quantum Information paper , we develop non-binary LDPC-CSS constructions and decoding methods that leverage larger field alphabets.
 The goal is to achieve strong finite-length performance with practical decoding complexity, especially in the low-FER (error-floor) regime relevant to reliable quantum information processing.